-1. To turn the lamps off, press and hold the Power button until you hear a beep.
+- To turn the lamps off, press and hold the Power button until you hear a beep.

-It takes approximately one minute to power down the lamps.
 When powering off the projector, allow the projector to complete its cool down cycle.
-Do not immediately unplug the projector if this can be avoided.

-2. To turn off power to the projector, disconnect from AC power.
+Do not immediately unplug the projector if this can be avoided. - 2.
+To turn off power to the projector, disconnect from AC power.